 Under supplier types, select both Trade Assurance and Verified Supplier.

-Find these filter options on the lefthand side.
 The page refreshes each time you click on one.

 The best part is that the supplier can't walk away with that thirty percent either!
 Until you approve payment, your money sits in escrow, safe in a third-party holding place.
 This gives you a lot of leverage in case your supplier messes something up on the product or if a bunch of them are damaged.